gohugoio/hugo/content/en/templates/lookup-order.md

 ---
-title: Hugo's Lookup Order
-linktitle: Template Lookup Order
+title: Template lookup order
-description: Hugo searches for the layout to use for a given page in a well defined order, starting from the most specific.
+description: Hugo uses the rules below to select a template for a given page, starting from the most specific.
-categories: [templates,fundamentals]
+categories: [fundamentals,templates]
 keywords: [templates]
 menu:
   docs:
     parent: templates
-    weight: 15
+    weight: 30
-  quicklinks:
-weight: 15
+weight: 30
+toc: true
 ---

-## Hugo Layouts Lookup Rules
+## Lookup rules

-Hugo takes the parameters listed below into consideration when choosing a layout for a given page.
-They are listed in a priority order.
+Hugo takes the parameters listed below into consideration when choosing a template for a given page.
+The templates are ordered by specificity.
 This should feel natural, but look at the table below for concrete examples of the different parameter variations.

 Kind
 : The page `Kind` (the home page is one).
 See the example tables below per kind.
 This also determines if it is a **single page** (i.e. a regular content page.
 We then look for a template in `_default/single.html` for HTML) or a **list page** (section listings, home page, taxonomy lists, taxonomy terms.
 We then look for a template in `_default/list.html` for HTML).

 Layout
-: Can be set in page front matter.
+: Can be set in front matter.

 Output Format
 : See [Custom Output Formats](/templates/output-formats).
 An output format has both a `name` (e.g. `rss`, `amp`, `html`) and a `suffix` (e.g. `xml`, `html`).
 We prefer matches with both (e.g. `index.amp.html`, but look for less specific templates.